Start("TestSender") by sending us an email.

-See below for where to send the email and how to put your unique passcode on it.
+See below for how and where to send the email.

 Before usingyou may want to list CheckTLS.com in your list of allowed domains (whitelist us) so the report returns to you is not sent to your spam folder.